kedare/kedare-blog/content/blog/my-pov-on-google-cloud.md

 tags = ["cloud", "google-cloud", "aws"]
 +++

-Having worked a lot on AWS at my previous workplace, I could gain a lot of experience about it and to be honest, I still think it's the best cloud platform today.
+Having worked a lot on AWS at my previous workplace I gained a lot of experience about it and to be honest I still think it's the best cloud platform today.

-At my current work, I am managing a product hosted on Google Cloud (I made most of the operation part of the migration from a hosted dedicated hardware to Cloud)
+At my current work I am managing a product hosted on Google Cloud (I made most of the operation part of the migration from a hosted dedicated hardware to Cloud).

-I have to say, I miss AWS, Google cloud is very immature in a LOT of points,
+I have to say that I miss AWS; Google cloud is very immature in a LOT of points.

-I'm gonna try to list most of the pains I've encountered, but also the good points I've seen.
+I'm gonna try to list most of the flaws I've encountered, but also the good points I've seen.

 Negative points
 ================

-Google is blocking some countries from their hosting platform
+Google is blocking some countries from accessing their hosting platform
 --------------------------------------------------------------

-Something good to know if you plan to make your infrastructure available to the "global world".
+Something good to know if you plan to make your infrastructure available to the worldwide Internet.
-Google is actually blocking many countries from accessing many resources hosted on Google Cloud, and you have no way to allow them without having to do some dirty hacking like putting a reverse proxy outside of your platform with a DNS server capable of doing geo-discrimination to forward those "forbidden" countries to your external reverse proxy.
+Google is blocking many countries from accessing the resources hosted on Google Cloud and you have no way to allow them to access your platform without having to do some dirty hacking (like putting a reverse proxy outside of your platform with a DNS server capable of doing geo-discrimination to forward those "forbidden" countries to your external reverse proxy).

-We had the surprise when one new client from Iran could not connect to our platform, and we would not see any packet coming to any of our servers.
+We had the surprise when one of our new clients from Iran could not connect to our platform and we would not see any packet coming to any of our servers, even after deep analysis.

-After contacting the Google Cloud support, I got the confirmation with surprise that they do block some countries : https://support.google.com/a/answer/2891389?hl=en
+After contacting the Google Cloud support we got the confirmation, with surprise, that they do block some countries : https://support.google.com/a/answer/2891389?hl=en

 >  Google restricts access to some of its business services in certain countries or regions, such as Crimea, Cuba, Iran, North Korea, Sudan, and Syria.